-Elisha will give this widow and her condemned son instructions on what to do with her 'pot of oil', and the results will prove to be nothing short of miraculous.
-The son will not be sold into slavery; instead both he and his mother will see the redemption of the Compassionate One.
+Elisha will give this widow and her condemned son instructions on what to do with her only worldly possession - a 'pot of oil', and the results will prove to be nothing short of miraculous.
+The son will not be sold into bondage; instead he and his mother will see the redemption of the Compassionate One.